hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - an attacker attempts to respond to DHCP requests and trying to list itself (spoof) as the default gateway or DNS server
   - a type of attack in that the attacker listens for DHCP Requests from clients and answers them with fake DHCP Response before the authorized DHCP Response comes to the clients
   - fake DHCP Response often gives its IP address as the client default gateway
-  - all the traffic sent from the client will go through the attacker computer, the attacker becomes a “man-in-the-middle”.
+  - all the traffic sent from the client will go through the attacker computer, the attacker becomes a "man-in-the-middle".
   - DHCP snooping:
     - a security feature that acts like a firewall between untrusted hosts and trusted DHCP servers
     - determine which switch ports can respond to DHCP requests